-The Learner will speak from memory one of the following set poems:
+The Learner will speak from memory one of the following set poems, or a poem from the LAMDA Additional Set Piece List:

-There's a Shark in my Tea! by Leo Alderin Gibberish by Mary Elizabeth Coleridge Cold Toast by Claudine Toutoungi The Storm by Sara Coleridge Let Thine Eyes Whisper by Ameen Rihani Bird, Bell, and I by Misuzu Kaneko, translated by Sally Ito and Michiko Tsuboi
+There's a Shark in my Tea! by Leo Alderin

+Gibberish by Mary Elizabeth Coleridge

+Cold Toast by Claudine Toutoungi

+The Storm by Sara Coleridge

+Let Thine Eyes Whisper by Ameen Rihani

+Bird, Bell, and I by Misuzu Kaneko, translated by Sally Ito and Michiko Tsuboi

-The set poems are printed in full in the LAMDA Verse and Prose Anthology - Volume 20.
+The set poems above are printed in full in the LAMDA Verse and Prose Anthology - Volume 20.